Skip to main content

 The Cortisol Connection to Blood Pressure and Glucose

-Your reading is a dynamic measurement, heavily influenced by the demands of your environment.
+Your blood pressure reading is a dynamic measurement, heavily influenced by the demands of your environment.
 Chronic workplace stress elevates cortisol, a primary stress hormone produced by your adrenal glands.
 Cortisol’s function is to prepare your body for a perceived threat.

 It does this in part by increasing vascular tone and mobilizing glucose into the bloodstream for ready energy.
 In the short term, this is a brilliant survival mechanism.
 When stress becomes chronic, however, persistently high cortisol can contribute to hypertension and elevated blood sugar.
 A high reading on a wellness screen can be the first objective signal that your sympathetic nervous system is in overdrive, prompting an evaluation of your stress levels and their physiological cost.